 Is conservation incompatible with economic development and poverty alleviation?
-Not according to a recent study co-authored by Nature Conservancy chief scientist Peter Kareiva.
+Not according to a study co-authored by Nature Conservancy chief scientist Peter Kareiva.

 But those projects that lacked a conservation goal tended to have undesirable environmental outcomes in the form of habitat degradation or unsustainable practices, according to Kareiva and co-author Michelle Marvier of Santa Clara University.

 Read below for his thoughts on the study's findings — and why a lot more work needs to be done if we are to get better at making sure both our world’s most vulnerable people and most vulnerable ecosystems have a future.

 Conservationists must develop their strategy with respect to economic development and poverty alleviation.
 But just saying that is the easy part.

 Determining the precise nature of the relationship is harder.
 Will conservation be married to economic development?
 Will they casually date?
 Just be friends?
 Or go their separate ways?

 There are lots of opinions about how conservation and economic development should relate to one another.
 Let me paraphrase some of the opinions:

 - Conservation will never succeed until people are cared for.

 - The world’s poor depend on nature, and thus one of the best ways of reducing poverty is to protect nature.

 - When conservation organizations address economic development and poverty, they are guilty of mission drift and will end up not adequately doing their primary job.